 Department of Business and Management Studies

 The BA (Hons) Business Studies programme provides a thorough grounding in a broad range of business subjects including marketing, finance, management, entrepreneurship, strategy, and leadership.
 The Project Management and Implementation module, and Capstone Project module afford you the opportunity to develop projects and expertise in areas that you are interested in.
-Furthermore, the modules in ‘Business Start-up’ and ‘Exploring Professional Practice’ equip you for employment, self-employment, or further study, and give you the confidence to succeed in the business world.
+Furthermore, the modules in ‘Business Start-up’ and ‘Exploring Professional Practice’ will prepare you for employment, self- employment, or further study, and give you the confidence to succeed in the business world.

 This contemporary degree equips you with an insight into, and understanding of, international business operations, culturally diverse organisations, cross cultural challenges, and a critical awareness of the opportunities presented by an interconnected, transient and diverse global marketplace.